 Nicolette Naylor serves as international program director for Gender, Racial, and Ethnic Justice.
 She plays a key role in expanding the role of philanthropy, including local philanthropy, in global processes and facilitates partnership building between civil society, governments, private sector and philanthropic partners across global forums.
 Previously, she was the Regional Director of the foundation's Southern Africa office in Johannesburg, where her grant making focused on human rights and governance, with a specific focus on women's rights and realizing the progressive socioeconomic rights enshrined in the region’s constitutions.

-Before joining the foundation in 2007, Nicolette worked as a lawyer in the equality program at the International Centre for the Legal Protection of Human Rights (Interights) in London, focusing on international human rights and litigation before the African Commission on Human and Peoples’ Rights (ACHPR) and the European Court of Human Rights.
+Before joining the foundation in 2007, Nicolette worked as a lawyer in the equality program at the International Centre for the Legal Protection of Human Rights (Interights) in London, focusing on international human rights and litigation, specifically women's rights, before the African Commission on Human and Peoples’ Rights (ACHPR) and the European Court of Human Rights.
 Previously, she served as a public interest lawyer at the Women’s Legal Centre, based in Cape Town, where she worked to protect and promote women’s rights.